 A separate electrical permit is needed when only electrical work is being done in a one or two family dwelling, commercial work and multi-family dwellings.
 An electrical permit is required from the State of Maine for all commercial and multi-family dwellings.
 Approval for electrical work in one and two family dwelling is usually included in the building permit.

 The law requires utility companies to have certification that you have the necessary subdivision and shoreline zoning permits from the Town before they can connect you to any public utility.
-This form is available from the electric company or from the Code Enforcement Office.
-This form must be signed by a town official before you can have your power turned on.
+Central Maine Power’s 1190 form is available here, This form must be signed by a Town official before you can have your power turned on.

 Yes, if your property is located in the shoreland zone or in a 100 year floodplain.